 Infants and children up to about 7 years of age may be baptized at the request of their parents.
 Children or adolescents from about 7 to 18 years of age, as well as adults, receive age-appropriate catechesis or instruction, either privately with the parish staff or through an organized “Rite of Christian Initiation of Adults”.
 These children and adults should contact the parish for enrollment in the “Rite of Christian Initiation of Adults” (RCIA) process (see Becoming a Catholic).

 How to proceed:

 - Parents need to attend pre-baptism instruction before bringing their first child for baptism.
 Please call the Parish Office to register for a coming pre-baptism session.
-Pre-baptism classes are ordinarily held on Tuesday evening of the 1st week of the month.

 - Parents are expected to be registered and active parishioners of St. Francis Solanus Parish.
 If for some reason they are from outside this parish, they need to present a letter of permission from the pastor of the parish to which they belong.

 - Baptisms usually take place on the 2nd Sunday of the month, and are not celebrated during Lent.